ayo-codes/churchviews-svelte/tasks.md

 - added scripts to ChurchForm and ChurchList
 - Created church (to host add church form) and churchlist ( to host list of churches)
 - added the createChurch method on churchview-service

+version 0.5.0
+- installed leaflets
+- introduced new service class leaflet-map.js
+- updated the main navigator bar to include map
+- create new route called /map
+- added zoom control and layer control
+- added Street style map layer
+- add a way to get the latest donations lat and long
+- created coordinates component
+- included coordinates component into the church route
+- include map on the church page
+- added latestChurch to stores.js to update map
+- imported latestChurch to the churchviewService.createChurch and churchMap
+- switched const map to let map on churchMap
+- added moveTo for the map
+- fixed the window bug +page.ts